Part 23: "He Enjoyed Tricking People," She said.

 There are so many instances throughout my life where I found out my father was lying about something.
 Sometimes I couldn't figure out why he'd bother to lie about such silly and obviously untrue things, like the time he told me that the chocolate dessert he'd made had no sugar in it.
 Other times, Dad told lies so that he could gain something, or impress people.
 I've also come to understand that Riley simply enjoyed tricking people.
 There's a study that shows that these pathological liars actually have more "white matter" in their brains.
 Here's a Forbes Article and a podcast.

 By the time Riley had recorded "Silver Dew" he had a least one child.
 Back in Chicago, when he was married to Winifred, he'd had an affair with a young actress.
-He told her that he was sterile, and not to worry about anything.
-She didn't.
-When she contacted him to tell him she was pregnant, (he was on the road) he said they could be together if he could borrow $3,000 from her to fix up an apartment building he owned.
-She sent the money, and never saw him again.
+He told her that he was sterile, and not to worry about anything, and she believed him.
+When she contacted him to tell him she was pregnant, he was back on the road.
+Riley said they could be together if he could borrow $3,000 from her to fix up an apartment building he owned.
+She sent the money, her family probably scraped that together.
+After that, she never saw him again and had no idea where to find him.

 I often wonder how many children my father had, but as far as I know, Marion was the first.
 Look at that cute baby.
 I hope she'll tell her story in this blog, soon.

-While Riley was starting a new family in New York with Alix Taran, he'd left behind a little girl, Marion.
+While Riley was starting a new family in New York with Alix Taran, he'd left behind a little girl, Marion, below.

 People lie.
 Sometimes because we're embarrassed, other times to spare someone's feelings.
 I get that.